pluralsight/guides/in-review/front-end-javascript/building-a-multiplayer-space-shooter-part-i/article.md

 ```

 ## Making our spaceship turn
-That's enough controls for now, let's head back to our main game.
+Let's head back to our main game.
 The first thing we'll have to do is to connect our game to the deepstream server as well and request the same `player/johndoe` record from within our spaceship class.
 To do this, just follow the same steps as for the controls.

 ### Creating a game-loop
 A [game loop](http://obviam.net/index.php/the-android-game-loop/) is a central concept of almost every game.
 Game loops typically consist of two phases: "update" and "draw".

-In the update phase, each entity within the game updates its position, orientation, health, status and so on.
+In the update phase, each entity within the game updates its position, orientation, health, status, and so on.

-This is usually followed by a global update phase that determines whether each player is still alive, being hit etc.
+This is usually followed by a global update phase that determines whether each player is still alive, being hit, etc.

 Finally, the next frame of the game is drawn by the renderer.
 This loop happens continuously for every frame, ideally 60 times a second.
-This means that the logic that's executed on every tick needs to be as performant as possible.
+This means that logic that's executed on every tick needs to be as high-performance as possible.

 For our spaceshooter, we'll create a simple gameloop by having the game class emit an `update` event every time before the renderer kicks in.
 Our spaceship can now subscribe to this event.
 As usual, we'll keep things simple for this tutorial.
 You can find the full update cycle for the spaceship [here](https://github.com/deepstreamIO/ds-demo-spaceshooter/blob/master/js/spaceship.js#L199)